Spain's Feijoo kicks off long-shot bid to form government | Politics

 Spain's Feijoo kicks off long-shot bid to form government

-Feijoo's People's Party (PP) won the most seats in the election but has so far failed to cobble together enough votes for a parliamentary majority despite support from the hard right Vox party.
-Debating will begin on Tuesday, with a vote requiring an absolute majority to come on Wednesday.
+Spain's rightwing opposition leader Alberto Nunez Feijoo on Tuesday launched a likely fruitless bid to form a government following an election in which no party won a majority.
+Feijoo's People's Party (PP) won the most seats in July's election but has so far failed to cobble together enough votes for a parliamentary majority despite support from the hard right Vox party.

 - Country: